When was the last time you reviewed the financial health of your business?

 How to take the first step

-- Review your cost of goods sold and pricing.
+- Review your cost of goods sold and pricing to see if it's time to raise your prices.

 - Review your suppliers or explore new options to see if you can get cheaper, new or better products and services supplied to your business.